 - contractor bond – when a bond is associated with a specific contract, this is the kind of bond which would be purchased.
 The Miller Act applies to all government jobs valued at $100,000 or more, and requires government contractors to post bonds guaranteeing job performance as well as payments to sub-contractors.

-- license bond – this kind of bond is not related to a specific contract, but is still a bond which may be required of you, often for the purpose of obtaining a permit or license to operate within a particular area of interest, such as a state or municipal region.
+- license bond – this type of bond is not related to a specific contract, but is still a bond which may be required of you, often for the purpose of obtaining a permit or license to operate within a particular area of interest, such as a state or municipal region.

 - court bond – a bond which the court system requires, and is imposed upon one of the parties in a legal case.